hou-mon/qub.video-spec/SPECIFICATION.md

 ### 0.1 Scope

-QUB ("Information Cubed") is a container format that stores:
+qub ("Information Cubed") is a container format that stores:

 * **Media tracks** (video, audio, timecode, captions) in a codec-agnostic way
 * **AI tracks** (vision, audio analysis, segmentation, embeddings) aligned to the same timeline